radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Similarly, any RADIUS traffic failing authentication vector or Message-Authenticator validation means that two parties do not have a common shared secret.
 Since the shared secret is static, this again means the other party is misbehaving.

-On the other hand, we want to avoid situations in which a third party can trigger such a connection closure, e.g., by sending a RADIUS packet with attributes the RadSec server does not understand.
+On the other hand, a third party should not be able to trigger such a connection closure, e.g., by sending a RADIUS packet with attributes the RadSec server does not understand.
 If a RadSec endpoint would close the connection when receiving such packets, an attacker could repeatedly send such packets to disrupt the RadSec connection.
 Leaving the connection open and ignoring unknown attributes also ensures forward compatibility.

 ## Migrating from RADIUS/UDP to RadSec

 Since RADIUS/UDP security relies on the MD5 algorithm, which is considered insecure, using RADIUS/UDP over insecure networks is risky.
-We therefore recommend to migrate from RADIUS/UDP to RadSec.
+We therefore recommend migrating from RADIUS/UDP to RadSec.
 Within this migration process, however, there are a few items that need to be considered by administrators.

 Firstly, administrators may be tempted to simply migrate from RADIUS/UDP to RadSec with (D)TLS-PSK and reuse the RADIUS shared secret as (D)TLS-PSK.